 The CG-5-ASGT (I’ll just use CG-5 from here forward), became a very popular mount.
-It was small and light enough to be easily transported, used a Vixen-style dovetail saddle which could handle a wide array of payload options, and was priced very competitively
+It was small and light enough to be easily transported, used a Vixen-style dovetail saddle that could handle a wide array of payload options, and was priced very competitively

 But the CG-5 had its limitations.
 While it had the guide port, it really wasn’t well-suited for astrophotography.
 It had too much backlash and periodic error to really serve as a good platform for imaging.

 That said, for visual use, it was a great mount.
 When properly aligned, GoTo performance was generally quite accurate, and it paired very well with the C8.

 The New Kid on the Block

 Enter the Advanced VX.
 With the AVX, Celestron did a complete re-design of the CG-5 with a focus on improving its main shortcomings and specifically targeting the mount at the beginning astrophotography market.

 On the mechanical side, they increased the size of the base castings to improve stability, particularly when carrying payloads closer to the upper-end of its capacity.
 They also upgraded the motors, using servos capable of higher torque than the CG-5.

 On the electronics side, they added periodic error correction, the ability to image past the meridian, and better autoguiding support.
 The NexStar firmware already included upgraded alignment processes, and to this, they added better polar alignment assistance.